Asif Ali Zardari: Second presidency (2024–present)

 In May 2024, Zardari worked to end protests in Azad Kashmir led by the Jammu Kashmir Joint Awami Action Committee (JKJAAC).
-The JKJAAC issued a list of demands to the federal government including a reduction wheat and electricity prices.
+The JKJAAC issued a list of demands to the federal government including a reduction of wheat and electricity prices.
 Zardari opened negotiations with JKAAC leadership and ordered the demobilization of the Pakistan Rangers in Azad Kashmir as a de-escalatory measure.
 As a result of a series of talks between the JKJAAC and both the federal and Azad Kashmir governments, the protests were concluded with a government subsidisation of wheat and electricity, as well as the issuance of a Rs23 billion grant to Azad Kashmir.